 - Funny moment in your family life.
 When I was a kid (about 10 years old), we used to make fun of our parents’ snoring.
 One day, we decided to record my dad snoring so we could prove to him that he snored.
 We brought a tape recorder with a microphone next to his bed and waited patiently for him to start snoring.
 We were very quiet and stopped breathing so he would not wake up.
 Suddenly, he started snoring loudly and we were so startled we ran away from the room and threw down the microphone, which woke him up.
 We never got our proof, but we laughed so much it was worth it.

 - Special awards you received during childhood.
-Gee, the first award I remember was in Grade 11 – an excellence award for academic achievements – after being kicked out of school in Grade 10.
+Gee, I remember getting my first award in Grade 11 – an excellence award for academic achievements – after being kicked out of school in Grade 10.
 I am not so sure this was my first award, but this is the only one I remember.
-If you are a parent, make sure your kids have good memories of their awards and trophies.
+If you are a parent, make sure your kids have happy memories of their awards and trophies.
 What is the point of having them if you do not remember?

 - If you are stuck, revisit your teen years.
 It still counts as childhood and the memories there are usually clearer.